Can AI write a good award entry? Should you use AI to write your award entry?

 Even worse, if you don’t use an enterprise AI licence, then everything you process is in essence the sharing of potentially confidential content with a third party.
 If you are under a privacy policy or non-disclosure agreement, then the act of using the online Chat GPT or equivalent is a clear breach of any policy, and the content you shared is going to be stored on a third-party server and used to train up future content.

-And finally, worst of all, is the subject of intellectual property.
-You might find yourself accidentally infringing upon someone else’s copyright (multiple lawsuits are currently going through the courts), with your final content belonging to… no one knows!
+And finally – and this is improving over time, but still worth a mention – is the subject of intellectual property (IPR).
+OpenAI now says that content created using AI is owned by the user.
+However, it might create content using someone’s else’s intellectual property, and you might find yourself accidentally infringing upon someone else’s copyright (multiple lawsuits are currently going through the courts), with your final content belonging to… who knows!
 I asked a panel of AI experts, ‘If I use AI to write an award entry, who owns the IPR of the final content?’ and no one had a clear answer.
-It is still the Wild West.
+In this respect, it is still very much the Wild West.

 The final consideration – will it win?